 CNIL has issued various enforcement actions, which include the following, among others.

-On 21 January 2019, CNIL imposed a financial penalty of €50 million against Google LLC, in accordance with the GDPR, for lack of transparency, inadequate information and lack of valid consent regarding personalised advertising.
-On 19 June 2020, the Council of State dismissed the complaints against it and validated CNIL's decision (only available in French here).
+On January 21, 2019, CNIL imposed a financial penalty of €50 million against Google LLC, in accordance with the GDPR, for lack of transparency, inadequate information and lack of valid consent regarding personalized advertising.
+On June 19, 2020, the Council of State dismissed the complaints against it and validated CNIL's decision (only available in French here).

 On November 26, 2020, CNIL imposed a financial penalty of €2,250,000 and €800,000 against Carrefour France and Carrefour Banque for various violations of the GDPR (both only available in French here and here).